breycarr/CV/README.md

 #### Communication

 - As an HR professional, I was responsible for communicating policy information across businesses from operations to top level management
-- I completed a one day Communication Skills Course with Impact Factory in April 2017
+- I completed a one day Communication Skills Course with Impact Factory in April 2017, with a focus on active listening and conflict resolution

 ## Education

 #### Makers Academy (April 2019 to July 2019)

 - Curious and passionate about code.
-[PROVIDE EVIDENCE]
 - Fast, independent learner.
 Throughout the Makers course, I learned how to apply object oriented programming processes, and adapt them across multiple languages.
 This was used effectively when I learned Python and the Pytest framework in less than a week in order to develop software that took readings from a soil sensor and changed light colours based on the soil moisture.
 In my personal life, I play a lot of board games, and I'm able to quickly learn the mechanics of a game in order to explain them to others.
-- Great collaborator [PROVIDE EVIDENCE]
+- Great collaborator

 - OOP, TDD, MVC
 - Agile methodologies (Scrum and Kanban)
 - XP Values
-- Ruby, Rails, JavaScript, Python
+- Ruby, Rails, JavaScript, Python, Sinatra
 - RSpec, Jasmine, Pytest

 #### Chartered Institute of Personnel and Development